ctelles1/Android-Data-Stream/README.md

 	- onPause called when application is paused, destroyed, or sent to background
 		- Stops listening for and writing sensor data, closes CSV file
 		- Unregisters listeners
+	- onAccuracyChanged

+rithmArray is static for the purposes of having it appear on the recognition fragment. can be changed

+create checkboxes in recognition fragment to choose which to recognize from

+// TODO Keyboard input to change the Rithm Name.
+Make sure it changes the
+	// name on both EditRithmFragment and RecognitionFragment